-While the ribbon menu is the primary access point for the program commands, many commands are also available from context menus that are displayed when you right-click on the Map Data Layers panel or on the Map View.
+While the ribbon menu is the primary access point for program commands, many commands are also accesible from context menus that are displayed when you right-click on the Map Data Layers panel or on the Map View.

-The contents of the displayed context menu changes based upon what the user is pointing at or if a command is already active.
+The contents of the displayed context menu change based on what the user is pointing at or whether a command is already active.